|

 In Tatyana Yakhno and Erich J. Neuhold, editors, Proc.
 ADVIS

 2006, 4th Intl.
-Conf. on Advances in Information Systems, October 18-20,
+Conf. on Advances in Information Systems, October 18--20,

-2006, Izmir, Turkey, volume 4243 of Lecture Notes in Computer Science,
+2006, Izmir, Turkey, volume 4243 of LNCS, pages 197--206, Berlin,

-pages 197-206, Berlin, 2006.
+2006.
 Springer-Verlag.

-The increasing amount of data used for classification, as
+The increasing amount of data used for classification,

-efficient approaches making use of massively parallel
+search for efficient approaches making use of

-systems.
-We describe the parallelization of support vector
+massively parallel systems.
+We describe the

-machine learning for shared memory systems.
-The support
+shared memory systems.
+The support vector machine is a

-vector machine is a powerful and reliable data mining method.
+powerful and reliable data mining method.
+Our learning

-which in turn uses a special variable projection method, for
+turn uses a special variable projection method, for

-solving the quadratic program associated with support vector
+solving the quadratic program associated with support

-machine learning.
-By using hybrid parallel programming, our
+vector machine learning.
+By using hybrid parallel

-parallelization approach can be combined with the parallelism
+programming, our parallelization approach can be

-of a distributed cross validation routine and parallel
+validation routine and parallel parameter optimization

-parameter optimization methods.
+methods.

 |